HoneyKat11/Ambassador-Database-Application/README.md

 - Insert new record for ambassador participating in an event

 ## Updates
-- Update total hours for a position given an event
 - Update hour modifier given an ambassador and position
 - For a given ambassador:
     - Update name